Good news! Many people with a low ejection fraction (or EF) have successfully improved it.

 - Care for your emotional well-being.
 Although the correlations between heart failure and stress are unclear, being stressed can increase heart rate and blood pressure, two things that can worsen heart failure symptoms.

 - Practice stress-reducing habits.
 Although we cannot always control what happens to us, we can practice skills for lowering stress.
-Whether or not stress-reduction has a direct effect on your ejection fraction, it never hurts to build up your tools for emotional well-being.
+Whether or not stress-reduction has a direct effect on your ejection fraction, it never hurts to develop tools for emotional well-being.
 Read some quick tips for lowering stress or visit our Support Network to connect with others.

 What results can I expect?

-Although individual results may vary, the efforts you put into improving your heart’s ejection fraction can have additional positive results.
-You may also discover that you feel better and experience fewer symptoms as well.
+Although individual results can vary, the efforts you put into improving your heart’s ejection fraction can have additional positive results.
+You might also discover that you feel better and experience fewer symptoms as well.
 The investment you are making to help yourself recover is your best pathway for taking control of your health.

 Connect with others on our Support Network where people are encouraging each other every day to achieve their best health.